 Whether your USB drive appears in Disk Management or not, you can potentially fix this issue by updating or reinstalling your USB drivers.
 Refer to the first two methods in the last part of the linked guide to learn how to do that.

 Connection failure is a possible cause.
-It's a hardware problem that you can identify by checking the USB connection.
+It's a hardware problem you can identify by checking the USB connection.
 Generally, there is more than one USB port on your computer.
-Try another USB port on the same computer, switch from the front USB port to the rear USB port, or connect your USB drive to another computer and check whether the problem persists.
-Similarly, you can change the USB cable if you are using an external hard drive.
+Try another USB port on the same computer, switch from the front to the rear USB port, or connect your USB drive to another computer and check whether the problem persists.
+Similarly, you can change the USB cable using an external hard drive.

-If the tips above fail to fix your USB drive that is not showing up in Windows, it's highly likely there is physical damage or corruption on your USB flash drive or external hard drive.
-This is a tough issue to fix and your best bet is to send your USB drive in for repair.
+If the tips above fail to fix your USB drive that is not showing up in Windows, there is likely physical damage or corruption on your USB flash drive or external hard drive.
+This is a tough issue to fix, and your best bet is to send your USB drive in for repair.

-When a USB flash drive does not show up on your Windows PC, it means that the computer has failed to read the USB drive.
-Therefore, in order to get a USB drive to show up, you should make the USB readable again.
+When a USB flash drive does not show up on your Windows PC, it means the computer has failed to read the USB drive.
+Therefore, to get a USB drive to show up, you should make the USB readable again.

-There are many methods for you to make an unrecognized USB drive to show up on PC: update USB flash driver, change drive letter, use Windows’ built-in Disk Management tool to detect the USB, and more.
+There are many methods for making an unrecognized USB drive show up on a PC: update the USB flash driver, change drive letter, use Windows' built-in Disk Management tool to detect the USB, and more.
 Hope one of these methods fixes your USB drive issue.